NotSooShariff/spamwarden-api/README.md

 ## 🧠 Machine Learning Model Explanation

-The machine learning model used for mail spam detection was developed in the `Mail_Spam_Detection.ipynb` Jupyter Notebook.
+The machine learning model used for mail spam detection was developed in the `source-model.ipynb` Jupyter Notebook.
 Here's a summary of the steps involved in the model development:

 1. **Data Cleaning**: The dataset used for training the model was loaded and cleaned.
 Unnecessary columns were removed, and missing values and duplicate records were handled.